jaimejim/lecture/src/coapmessage.md

       |      |   Payload: "22.3 C"
 ```

 In the response you can see a `Content-Format` field explaining the format of the content.
-This is a CoAP option that will be explained in the next section.
+This is a CoAP option that will be explained in [CoAP Web Linking and Serialization](./coaplinks.md).

-## Convenient Multicast
+## Observing Resources

-Although the original lack of TCP, which now [is supported](https://tools.ietf.org/html/rfc8323) too there is an added benefit of using UDP; a CoAP client can use UDP multicast to broadcast a message to every machine on the local network.

-In some home automation cases, all devices will be under the same subnet, your thermostat, refrigerator, television, light switches, and other home appliances have cheap embedded processors that communicate over a local low-power network.
-This lets your appliances coordinate their behavior without direct input from you.
-When you turn the oven on, the climate control system can notice this event and turn down the heat in the kitchen.
-You can pull out your mobile phone, get a list of all the lights in your current room, and dim the lights through your phone, without having to go over to the light switch.

-CoRE has registered two [IPv4](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml) and [IPv6](https://www.iana.org/assignments/ipv6-multicast-addresses) addresses for the purpose of CoAP multicast.
-All CoAP Nodes can be addressed at `224.0.1.187` and at `FF0X::FD`.
-Nevertheless Multicast must be used with care as it is easy to create complex network problems involving broadcasting.
+So far we have seen how REST can be used to access resources on a sensor running a tiny server.
+However REST requires the client interested in the state of a resource to initiate a request to the server every time in order to get the latest representation.
+If a client wants to have the current representation over a period of time this model does not work.
+On HTTP this has been solved using repeated polling or HTTP long polling [RFC6202](https://tools.ietf.org/html/rfc6202) but the added complexity makes it hard in the constrained space.

+In CoAP this has been solved by using the [CoAP Observe Option](https://tools.ietf.org/html/rfc7641).
+As we saw CoAP allows to define new Options to extend the protocol.
+This one is added to the `GET` method to request the server to add/remove a client from a list of observers of a resource.
+Thus the value of this option is either `0` for *register* or `1`for *deregister*.

+If the servers returns a successful response (2.XX) with the Observe Option as well then that means the server has added the request `token` to the list of observers of the target resource, and the client will be notified of changes to the resource.

+Links that are observable may include the attribute `obs` to indicate that.
+This is an attribute of a link, which will be explained in [CoAP Web Linking and Serialization](./coaplinks.md).